 Garth Brooks, the Super Bowl and the National Anthem are about as natural a combination as you could possibly imagine.

-Between Shania Twain and the Dixie Chicks, the 2003 Super Bowl was all about female country music stars.
-Like Shania during the halftime show, the Dixie Chicks wowed the country with their performance.
+Between Shania Twain and the Chicks (formerly Dixie Chicks), the 2003 Super Bowl was all about female country music stars.
+Like Shania during the halftime show, the Chicks wowed the country with their performance.